Russell Norman: Culinary career

 After his graduation, he began his career as an arts administrator at Easington District Council.
 Then he returned to London and commenced work as a barman at Joe Allen and then worked there for several years in various capacities.
 He subsequently worked as GM at Circus in Soho, and at Zuma in Knightsbridge prior to taking on the role of Operations Director at Caprice Holdings.

 Norman's adaptation of the informal American or Italian eatery and hotel atmospheres would shift the British hotel industry paradigm.
 At the time, British restaurants were highly formal, unlike their foreign competitors.
 In 2009, Norman and Richard Beatty opened Polpo in Soho, London; the new restaurant introduced novel small plates, loud music, and waiters with tattoos and bed hair.
 He also refused to accept customer reservations.
 His unconventional formula soon became the talk of the town, and other London restaurants emulated his ideology.
+Polpo restaurants operated a discretionary 12.5% service charge, most of it being retained by the restaurant, employees being paid a fixed hourly rate of service charge, regardless of how much service charge was actually received every month.

 Norman and Richard Beatty became long-term business partners, opening 17 more restaurants (4 of which in London) and catering to a wide customer range.
 In 2020, he withdrew from Polpo Group when financial constraints from the UK COVID-19 pandemic response inhibited promised employee pay-outs..
 Norman opened Trattoria Brutto, a restaurant inspired by Florentine trattorie with a touch of New York, independently in October 2021.

 He often emphasized work-life balance and workplace–micro-management avoidance.
 He also demonstrated great admiration and appreciation of Italian culture.